"Service for the

 shorted by the conductive goo.
 Eventually, there goes the motor.
 So keeping the

 commutator clean is necessary for the life of the motor.

 4. Lubricating oil........

-When Ken Brzenk was at Märklin Inc., he agreed with me about not using Märklin
+When Ken Brzenk was at Märklin Inc., he and I agreed about not using Märklin

 oil on Z locomotives.
-I have not used Märklin oil on any repair I have
+I have not used Märklin oil on any repair HO, I or Z I have

-done since about 1986.
-The best oil for Märkli
+done since about 1986 because it has a tendency to solidify with age.
+The best oil for Märklin

 Here are some photos of